Jersey City, New Jersey: American Revolution

 In 1776, even before the war, General George Washington ordered American patriots to construct several forts to defend the western banks of the Hudson River, one of which was located at Paulus Hook.
 The fort was a naturally defensible position that guarded New York from British attack, guarded the Hudson River channel and the gateway to New Jersey.
-After suffering defeats in New York City, on September 23, 1776, the American patriots abandoned Paulus Hook, leaving the fort to become the first New Jersey territory invaded and occupied by the British.
+Following the defeat of General Washington and the Continental Army at the Battle of Brooklyn, the British took control of New York City on September 15, 1776 and turned their ships towards Paulus Hook.
+On September 23, the American patriots abandoned the fort and moved munitions and supplies to Bergen, leaving the fort to become the first New Jersey territory invaded and occupied by the British.

 In mid-summer 1779, a 23-year-old Princeton University graduate, Major Henry Lee, recommended to General Washington a daring plan for the Continental Army to attack the fort, in what became known as the Battle of Paulus Hook.
 The assault was planned to begin shortly after midnight on August 19, 1779.
 Lee led a force of about 300 men, some of whom got lost during the march through the swampy, marshy land.
 The attack was late to start but the main contingent of the force was able to reach the fort's gate without being challenged.
 It is believed that the British mistook the approaching force for allied Hessians returning from patrol, though this has not been definitively documented.

 The attacking Patriots succeeded in damaging the fort and took 158 British prisoners, but were unable to destroy the fort and spike its cannons.
 As daytime approached, Lee decided the prudent action was to have his Patriots withdraw before British forces from New York could cross the river.
 Paulus Hook remained in British hands until after the war but the battle was a small strategic victory for the forces of independence as it forced the British to abandon their plans for taking additional rebel positions in the New York area.